cph-cachet/carp.sensing-flutter/flutter/carp_mobile_sensing/README.md

 ```

 There is a very simple [example](example) app which shows how a study can be created with different taks and measures.
-This app just prints the sensing data to a simple console screen.
+This app just prints the sensing data to a console screen on the phone.

 ## Features and bugs